SpirosDR1/Qubex-PQC-Benchmarks/README.md

 chains: their positions, custody relationships, and compliance frameworks are fixed where they are.

+Qubex Sentinel is being built as a NIST-standard verification checkpoint institutions can add inside their own authorization flow — independently checkable, no chain migration, no custody of keys or funds.

+Honest limit: this doesn't protect an already-exposed public key from an attacker broadcasting directly to the chain — only the chain itself can close that, through migration or opt-in account abstraction (e.g.
-Qubex Sentinel is being built to give them post-quantum verification for the assets they already hold, on the chains they already use, with no migration.
-The standard that wins this will be the one institutions can put in front of a regulator.
+Ethereum's EIP-8141 direction).
+What it adds is a verification checkpoint inside an institution's own process, and demonstrable readiness for what's coming.
+The standard that wins this narrower problem will be the one institutions can put in front of a regulator.
 That's what we're building toward.

 ## What's in this repo today